There is one regular barfly on the scene who stands out precisely because of his determination to keep to himself.

 Next time I saw him back at the bar, I took a moment to tell him what good a singer I thought he was.
 He seemed uncomfortable that someone had invaded his space, but still graciously thanked me and I left him smiling in proud silence.

 Afterwards, as we tucked ourselves away, he told me his name and said, “Next time I see you in here, remind me that you are a good fuck and we should do it again.”
-He intended on staying in Boltz until closing time and knew that by morning he would have no recollection of the night before.
+He intended on staying until closing time and knew that by morning he would have no recollection of the night before.

 So, the next time I saw him, I dutifully strolled up and said, “Hello Max.”